scala-steward-org/scala-steward-action/README.md

 ### Updating multiple repositories

-To update multiple repositories you can either maintain a list in a markdown file or use a Github app that you can install in each repository you want to update.
+To update multiple repositories you can either maintain the list in a markdown file or use a Github app that you can install in each repository you want to update.

-#### Using a file
+#### Using a file to list repositories

 1. Create a file containing the list of repositories in markdown format: